allenvox/fleet-app/README.md

 ### Creating Vehicles and Trucks

-Create instances of `Vehicle` and `Truck` by specifying their make, model, capacity, fuel tank size, and allowed cargo types:
+Create instances of `Vehicle` and `Truck` by specifying their make, model, capacity, fuel tank size, and allowed cargo types.
+Trucks may optionally attach trailers to extend their cargo capacity and support additional cargo types:

 ```swift
 let vehicle1 = Vehicle(